halfpastseven/3DMicroscope/README.md

 # 3DMicroscope
 3D Microscope is a program that transforms multiple images at different focus levels into one image and generates a 3D profile.
+It's written and compiled using Qt(TM).

 INTRODUCTION